liebig/cron/README.md

 ## Example

 ### Cron
-If you use Crons build in route or command, you only need to listen for the `cron.collectJobs` event.
+If you use Cron's integrated route or command, you only need to listen for the `cron.collectJobs` event.
 The best place to do this is the `/path/to/laravel/app/start/global.php` file.
 If you have a development environment configured in your `/path/to/laravel/bootstrap/start.php` file, you may create a `/path/to/laravel/app/start/development.php` file and add the job definitions there.

 ```php
 Event::listen('cron.collectJobs', function() {